Ecuadorians are choosing a new president amid increasing violence that may scare away voters

-GUAYAQUIL, Ecuador (AP) — Ecuador is holding a special election Sunday to pick a new president, with police and soldiers on guard against unprecedented violence, including the assassination of a candidate this month.
+GUAYAQUIL, Ecuador (AP) — Voters in Ecuador cast their ballots in a special election Sunday to pick a new president, with police and soldiers on guard against unprecedented violence, including the assassination of a candidate this month.

 Front-runners include an ally of exiled former President Rafael Correa and a millionaire with a security background promising to be tough on crime.